cyber-dojo/saver/docs/readme.txt

 Again this is intended to help a smooth migration.
 Specifically,

   v0 - this is code that delegates directly to the model API on the
        server.
 Viz, this is how clients currently run.
+This is deprecated - clients should use v1.

   v1 - this is code that duplicates the server's src/bridge code
        (but on the client side) and thus only relies on the